WallyZambotti/OVCC/README.md

 libjpeg8-turbo-dev (very useful)
 libpng-dev (very useful)
 libxinerama-dev  (optional)
+libsndio-dev
+libsndio6.1 (or 6,  SDL2 will not work with version 7)
 ```

 Once all these dependencies have been added there is no need to change the AGAR configure.
 Just do this :